stlsmiths/veutify-dashboard/NOTES.md

 Datatable `@click:row` passes row data as event.

 Extra Credit:
- * use data/employee db as new data
+ * use data/employee db as new data ( downoad from repo )
  * enable multi-column sorting
  * change snackbar to show employee name  / title on click

+To add a "formatter" to a column, you use a v-slot ...